chethankumarshetty1986/OfficeDocs-SkypeForBusiness/Teams/cloud-voice-landing-page.md

   - Microsoft Teams
 ---

-# Plan your Teams voice solution
+# Plan your Teams voice solution.

 This article helps you decide which Microsoft voice solution is right for your organization.
 After you've decided, the article provides a roadmap to content that will enable you to implement your chosen solution.